-- Unlike the qualifications for college students there is no requirement of distance between the home of the elderly parent(s) and the home of the adult child.
+- There is no requirement of distance between the home of the elderly parent(s) and the home of the adult child.

 - The elderly parents are allowed to be a co-borrower on the mortgage, but it is not necessary.
 The adult child will be the primary focus of the mortgage application.

 - The adult child may own a primary residence in addition to applying for the home of their elderly parent.

 Some families are faced with the possibility of paying for assisted living out of pocket.
 This can be truly expensive and even inconvenient for many families.
 With the Family Opportunity mortgage, it might be possible to purchase a home and still afford part-time health care for elderly parents for less than the price of a nursing home.
 Obviously, each situation is different, and people need to weigh the pros and cons of owning a second home versus using an assisted living facility to determine what is best for them.

 The Family Opportunity mortgage is also ideal for parents that wish to provide a home for their disabled, adult children.
 Many people that face life with disabilities hold jobs and contribute to society in meaningful ways.
 However, their level of income is typically low and does not afford them the chance to buy a home.